mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 **Data pre-processing** tries to manipulate training data to get rid of discrimination embedded in the data.

-- Calders et al, (2009) proposed two methods of cleaning the training data: (1) flipping some labels, and (2) assign unique weight to each instance, with the objective of removing dependency between outcome labels and the protected attribute.
-The first approach of flipping training labels is also discussed in Kamiran and Calders (2009).
+- Calders et al, (2009) propose two methods of cleaning the training data: (1) flipping some labels, and (2) assign unique weight to each instance, with the objective of removing dependency between outcome labels and the protected attribute.
+The first approach of flipping training labels is also discussed in Kamiran and Calders (2009), and Kamiran and Calders (2012).
+- Hajian et al. (2011) discuss a data transformation method to remove discrimination learned in IF-THEN decision rules.
+The high-level idea is to manipulate the confidence scores of certain rules.
+- Mancuhan and Clifton (2014) build non-discriminatory Bayesian networks.
+Their algorithm depends on deleting the protected attribute from the network, as well as pre-processing the data to remove discriminatory instances.

 **Algorithm modification** directly modifies machine learning algorithms to take into account fairness constraints.
 A general principle is that simply removing the protected attribute from training data is not enough to get rid of discrimination, because other correlated attributes can still bias the predictions.
 This problem is known as **redlining**.

 - Calders and Verwer (2010) propose to modify naive Bayes model in three different ways: (i) change the conditional probability of a class given the protected attribute; (ii) train two separate naive Bayes classifiers, one for each group, using data only in each group; and (iii) try to estimate a "latent class" free from discrimination.
 - Kamiran et al. (2010) develop a discrimination-aware decision tree model, where the criteria to select best split takes into account not only homogeneity in labels but also heterogeneity in the protected attribute in the resulting leaves.
+- Kamishima et al. (2011) use regularization technique to mitigate discrimination in logistic regressions.
+The regularization term increases as the degree of statistical disparity becomes larger, and the model parameters are estimated under constraint of such regularization.
+- Dwork et al. (2011) formulate a linear program to optimize a loss function _subject to_ individual-level fairness constraints.
+They define a distance score for pairs of individuals, and the outcome difference between a pair of individuals is bounded by their distance.
+A follow up work, Zemel et al. (2013) propose to learn a set of intermediate representation of the original data (as a multinomial distribution) that achieves statistical parity, minimizes representation error, and maximizes predictive accuracy.
+- Feldman et al. (2014) specifically designed a method to remove disparate impact defined by the four-fifths rule, by formulating the machine learning problem as a constraint optimization task.

 **Model post-processing** changes how the predictions are made from a model in order to achieve fairness goals.